401 - Licensed Personnel

 401.15 - Child Abuse Reporting by Licensed Personnel

-For compliance with state law and to provide protection to victims of child abuse, the Linn-Mar Board of Directors believes incidents of alleged child abuse should be reported to proper authorities.
-All licensed school employees, nurses, teachers, coaches, paraeducators, and all school employees 18 years of age or older are mandatory reporters as provided by law and are to report alleged incidents of child abuse, they become aware of within the scope of their professional duties.
+In compliance with state law and to provide protection to victims of child abuse, the Linn-Mar Board of Directors believes incidents of alleged child abuse should be reported to proper authorities.
+All licensed school employees, nurses, teachers, coaches, paraeducators, and all school employees 18 years of age or older are mandatory reporters as provided by law and are to report alleged incidents of child abuse they become aware of within the scope of their professional duties.

 The superintendent is responsible for drafting administrative regulations to implement this policy.